Aritro30/multi_instrumental_transcription/README.md

 pip install -r requirements.txt
 ```

-We trained on the MusicNet dataset for the multi-instrumental model and on the MAESTRO  datset for the piano model.
+We trained on the MusicNet dataset for the multi-instrumental model and on the MAESTRO  dataset for the piano model.

 Some additional code for self-attention blocks was adapted from https://github.com/sahajgarg/image_transformer